nikitavoloboev/data/focusing/rules.md

 ## Focus

-- Aggressively cut out any kind of distractions when working.
-Pure focus on task at hand.
-Have timed breaks.
 - Don't context switch unless it's necessary.
 Don't visit blocked sites and apps when **focusing**.
 Don't touch the phone unless necessary.
 - Spend mindful time on the phone.
 Listen to podcasts/books.
 Read/chat.
 Don't waste time on things that can be done better/faster on mac.
 - When **focusing**, do the task at hand and nothing else.
 [Break problems down](../research/solving-problems.md).
 Solve them.